NaayilS/Parinda-Travels/README.md

 Technologies Used:
 HTML5: For structuring the content of the webpage.
-CSS3: For styling and layout, including Flexbox and animations.
+CSS: For styling and layout, including Flexbox and animations.